Variables

 Service variables are provided whenever you build, deploy, or run railway run

-You can view all variables for the current environment with railway vars
+You can view all variables for the current environment using the Railway CLI with

 and change the environment with railway environment